astronomer/docs/software/install-airgapped.md

 This guide describes the steps to install Astronomer Software, which allows you to deploy and scale any number of Apache Airflow deployments.

 Astronomer recommends platform administrators perform their first Astronomer Software installation manually using the procedures described in this document.

-Astronomer recommends platform administrators adapt the procedures contained in this document to meet organizational best-practices when deploying to change-controlled environments.
+You can adapt the procedure to meet organizational best practices when deploying to change-controlled environments.

 ## Prerequisites